tugwitt/spec/manager/README.md

 - the network manager ~ [a (custom) ZeroTier offshoot](https://arxiv.org/pdf/1203.5026.pdf)

-eventually, these two *will* merge into one module; we're doing this to avoid building a custom Kafka implementation right now.
+eventually, these two *will* merge into one module; we're doing this to avoid building a custom Kafka implementation right now. i'm thinking of forking the `git` implementation for .at files (at a parsing line by line level) to act as our custom implementation eventually.

 ## Event Controller